dmuth/facebook-group-leaderboard/README.md

 This is a Node.js app which uses the Facebook Graph API to download recent posts from 1 or more groups, and display the top posters, top commenters, and their stats in a leaderboard-style format.
-In production, I use this app to keep track of some gruops I admin with thousands of users each, and make sure that no one is unecssarily spamming the group.
+In production, I use this app to keep track of some groups I admin with thousands of users each, and make sure that no one is unecssarily spamming the group.

 **Live Demo:** <a href="http://www.dmuth.org/facebook">http://www.dmuth.org/facebook</a>.